 Water for irrigation is supplied from the Kamala Irrigation Project.
 On the plains, barrages (Figure 3) in the river divert water into a main canal and farmers divert water through secondary and tertiary canals.
 Further from the river in the downstream Terai plain, if irrigation occurs, farmers irrigate by pumping groundwater.

 A participatory planning process is being undertaken to identify the water needs, priorities and aspirations of different sectors and stakeholders.
 Support has been provided in this process for each sector and stakeholder group.
 Opportunities and risks of proposed developments are being explored through the synthesis of expert knowledge, analysis of biophysical and social data and development of empirical models.

 A multi-criteria assessment process will be used to account for differing priorities and objectives and assist stakeholders in understanding crucial decisions, trade-offs and easy wins in the scenario development process.
-Proposed development actions for water planning will be identified with the aim to maximise the benefits and minimise negatives.
+Proposed development actions for water planning will be identified with the aim to maximise the positives and minimise negatives.

 In late 2018, CSIRO and the Water and Energy Commission Secretariat, Nepal (WECS) carried out, under the auspices of SDIP, a Basin Planning capacity strengthening program.
 This program exposed stakeholders to the concept of Basin Planning and its delivery in a highly strategic basin (Kamala) – a learning through doing exercise.
 Read our news story and watch the video clips on stakeholder concerns and solutions here.

 Nepali scientists have a deep understanding of how water, moving through rivers and wetlands, supports ecological species (e.g. birds, fish, macro-invertebrates).
 CSIRO is working with young scientists to document and develop this knowledge of the river flow-ecology relationship.
 This knowledge will assist in identifying actions required to restore the Kamala River and associated ecosystems.